MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ## Add 3D content or media to support a step

 You can add 3D content and/or media to help operators complete a step.
-The following table shows the types of 3D content or media that you can add.
+The following table shows the types of content you can add.

 |Content type|Description|Example|
 |---------------|---------------------------------------------|----------------------------------------------------------|